specifier override to indicate intention to override

 1 | class Point |

-The preceding code declares a member function X(), in which the this is treated as a const pointer to a const object.
+The preceding code declares a member function X(), in

 Go ahead with virtual function clone, it's a simulated virtual copy constructor that needs to be explicitly invoked.